Anheuser-Busch: 2023 Bud Light boycott

 On April 2, 2023, Anheuser-Busch's brand Bud Light started facing a boycott, after partnering with transgender influencer and activist Dylan Mulvaney.
 Alissa Heinerscheid, the vice president of marketing behind the campaign, took a leave of absence on April 21, 2023.
 She was replaced by Budweiser Global Marketing VP Todd Allen.

-On May 10, 2023, HSBC downgraded Anheuser-Busch InBev stock as it dealt with a "Bud Light crisis".
-Analysts at HSBC cited "deeper problems than ABI admits" after the partnership with Mulvaney resulted in a wave of backlash and a boycott.
-The analyst cited a Beer Marketer's Insights note that showed a steep drop in beer sales "of maybe more than 25%" in April.

-On June 13, 2023, The Wall Street Journal reported that Bud Light lost the title as the top-selling U.S. beer, with Modelo Especial in May taking the top sales spot.

 Yahoo!
 Finance, on July 10, 2023, reported a recent YouGov survey's findings that Bud Light's popularity among American beer brands dropped to the 14th position.

-On July 26, 2023, the Wall Street Journal reported that Anheuser-Busch laid off hundreds of workers at its U.S. sales offices after months of slumping sales at Bud Light.
+On July 26, 2023, The Wall Street Journal reported that Anheuser-Busch laid off hundreds of workers at its U.S. sales offices after months of slumping sales at Bud Light.

 Anheuser-Busch reported in its second quarter earnings, on August 3, 2023, that its revenue in the United States fell more than 10 percent in the second quarter, versus the same period last year, “primarily due to the volume decline of Bud Light.”
 Operating profit at the U.S. unit dropped by nearly 30 percent.

-On February 29, 2024, CNN Business reported, Anheuser-Busch InBev, the world's largest brewer, experienced a significant financial hit, potentially losing up to $1.4 billion in sales.
-This loss was attributed to the controversy and subsequent boycott of Bud Light in the United States, following the sponsored Instagram post featuring the transgender influencer Dylan Mulvaney, which notably impacted the company's overall growth and beer sales volume in North America.
+On February 29, 2024, CNN Business reported that Anheuser-Busch InBev experienced a significant financial hit, potentially losing up to $1.4 billion in sales.